 Rosemary is another essential oil that may relieve pain.

-Dilute essential oils in a carrier oil such as olive oil.
-Use three to five drops of essential oil for each ounce of carrier oil.
+People should dilute essential oils in a carrier oil such as olive oil.
+Three to five drops of essential oil should be added for each ounce of carrier oil.

 Peppermint oil comes from the Mentha piperita L. plant.

 Some research suggests that the peppermint plant has anti-inflammatory, antimicrobial, and pain-relieving effects.
 The active compounds in peppermint oil include carvacrol, menthol, and limonene.

 The researchers also report that applying peppermint oil to the temples and forehead may relieve tension headache pain.